Selection Process (Police Officer)

 Phase Three consists of an Oral Interview conducted by members of the Police Department Command Staff and Human Resources Staff.
 Upon successful completion of Phase Three, applicants proceed to Phase Four.

 Phase Four consists of a thorough Background Screening of the applicant which includes criminal, credit, integrity and employment/professional reference checks.
 Applicants that pass Phase Four are placed in a Eligible to Hire List.
 The Village of Hanover Park does not use a Police Commission and as such, no ranking of applicants occurs.

 When the police department has a need to hire a new police officer, an applicant from the Eligibility List is selected and a Conditional Offer of Employment is made to the applicant, pending the results of psychological, polygraph and medical exams.
 If it is determined that the applicant is fit for duty as a police officer, the Recruit Police Officer is assigned to attend a Basic Law Enforcement Academy course.
+Lateral Entry Officers with prior experience in Illinois bypass the Basic Academy and begin with in-service training and the Field Training Program.
+Out of state Lateral Entry Officers may require additional training and certifications to meet Illinois Law Enforcement Standards and Training Board guidelines.
 If it is determined that the applicant is not fit for duty, the Conditional Offer of Employment is rescinded and the applicant is removed from the Eligibility Pool.

 Salary & Benefits